hak8or/Embedded-Linux-System/AT91SAM9N12/USB.md

 usb 1-1: SerialNumber: 12345
 ```

 Yay!
-Now that we have USB working, we can add networking and play with some packages to make this system more fun.
+Now that we have USB working, we can now [submit](Contributing_Kernel.md) this to the kernel, after which we will add networking and play with some packages to make this system more fun.